Gositi/discord-fs/README.md

 ### Critical
 These bugs will be fixed in the next patch release.
-- Filenames with spaces in them will cause "dirty" crashes

 ### Important
 These bugs will either be fixed in the next patch release or minor release.